prokolyvakis/dotfiles/README.md

 5. Run it: `ansible-playbook -i inventory main.yml -b -K --skip-tags user`

 ## Testing Process
-Requires Docker: `./aux_scripts/test.sh`
+ `make docker-test`, it requires docker!

 ## Miscellaneous
 1. To update this repo, run: `make repo-update `
 2. Check the [Unofficial guide to dotfiles](https://dotfiles.github.io/) for more ideas!
-3. Regarding terminal themes:
+3. With regard to terminal:
-   1. On mac, the [Material Design theme](https://github.com/MartinSeeler/iterm2-material-design) on iTerm is pretty cool.
+   1. On Darwin, the [Material Design theme](https://github.com/MartinSeeler/iterm2-material-design) on iTerm is pretty cool.
    2. On GNU/Linux, check [Gogh](https://mayccoll.github.io/Gogh/)!
+   3. [Starship terminal](https://starship.rs/) is *maybe* worth exploring!
 4. Last but not least, the [Hack font](https://sourcefoundry.org/hack/) is pretty awesome!